TracyGH/CreatePowerAutomateFlow/CreateFlows/README.md

 ﻿# Create Power Automate Flows Programmatically

-This is a C# console application sample using the [Power Automate Web API](https://docs.microsoft.com/en-us/power-automate/web-api) to programmatically read/write Power Automate flows.
+A C# console application sample using the [Power Automate Web API](https://docs.microsoft.com/en-us/power-automate/web-api) to programmatically read/write Power Automate flows.

 ## Quick How-To
 1. Download or clone the repo so that you have a local copy.